Plan your Teams voice solution

 |Migrate your existing voice solution||What you need to think about when migrating your voice solution to Teams.
 Read this section if you are migrating from an existing voice solution to Teams.|

 This article focuses on voice solutions with Microsoft Teams.
-While solutions with Skype for Business Online are still available, it's important to understand that Skype for Business Online will be retired on July 31, 2021.
-After that date, the Skype for Business Online service will no longer be accessible.
-In addition, PSTN connectivity between your on-premises environment—whether through Skype for Business Server or Cloud Connector Edition—and Skype for Business Online will no longer be supported.
-This article introduces Teams voice solutions and how you can connect your on-premises telephony network, if necessary, to Teams by using Direct Routing or Operator Connect.
+Due to the retirement of Skype for Business Online on July 31, 2021, PSTN connectivity between your on-premises environment—whether through Skype for Business Server or Cloud Connector Edition—and Skype for Business Online is no longer supported.
+This article introduces Teams voice solutions and how you can connect your on-premises telephony network, if necessary, to Teams by using Operator Connect or Direct Routing.

-Phone System is Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams.
+Teams Phone is Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams.

-Phone System works with Teams or Skype for Business clients and certified devices.
-Phone System allows you to replace your existing PBX system with a set of features directly delivered from Microsoft 365.
+Teams Phone works with Teams clients and certified devices.
+Teams Phone allows you to replace your existing PBX system with a set of features directly delivered from Microsoft 365.

-Calls between users in your organization are handled internally within Phone System, and never go to the Public Switched Telephone Network (PSTN).
+Calls between users in your organization are handled internally within Teams Phone, and never go to the Public Switched Telephone Network (PSTN).
 This applies to calls between users in your organization located in different geographical areas, removing long-distance costs on these internal calls.

-This article introduces the following Phone System key features and functionality, and the deployment decisions you'll need to consider:
+This article introduces the following Teams Phone key features and functionality, and the deployment decisions you'll need to consider:

-For information about all Phone System features, and how to set up Phone System, see the following articles:
+For information about all Teams Phone features, and how to set up Teams Phone, see the following articles:

-- Here's what you get with Phone System
+- Here's what you get with Teams Phone

-- Set up Phone System in your organization
+- Set up Teams Phone in your organization

 Describes how to buy and assign Phone System licenses, manage phone numbers, and set up communication credits for toll-free numbers.